Lyoshas/onlineStore/README.md

   }
   ```
 - **Error responses**:
-  - The user is not authenticated (the 'Authorization' header is empty):
+  - The user is not authenticated (the 'Authorization' header is empty or the provided access token is invalid)
     ```JSON
     {
       "data": {},